 How to use arpeggios ?

-The first rule is to play the arpeggio corresponding to its chord.
+The first rule is to play the arpeggio corresponding to a chord.
 For example, playing a D minor seventh arpeggio over a Dm7 chord or a G dominant 7th arpeggio over a G7 chord.
-You can also use them to add color to your solos by using substitutions (playing an arpeggio different from the chord).
+You can also use them to add color to your solos by using arpeggio substitutions and superimpositions (playing an arpeggio different from the chord).
 For example a Bm7b5 arpeggio over a G7 chord.
 This way you will highlight the 9th of G7.
-There are many possibilities, but this is not the aim of this lesson.
+There are many possibilities.

 Dominant 7th arpeggios